gkaf89/NCC-Trainings/docs/courses/openmp/exercise-2.md

-#### <u>Shared variable</u>
+# Shared variable

 - All the threads have access to the shared variable.
 - By default, in the parallel region, all the variables are considered shared variables except the loop iteration counter variables.

 !!!
 Note

     Shared variables should be handled carefully; otherwise, they cause race conditions in the program.

 <figure markdown>
 ![](figures/shared-white.png){align=center width=500}